Save Numbered Versions Add-In for Word 2007 & 2010

 If the document has not previously been saved, you will be prompted to first save the document.

-The date is added to the start of the filename in the format yyyy-mm-dd to take advantage of the filename sorting of Windows.
+The date (if included) is added to the start of the filename in the format yyyy-mm-dd to take advantage of the filename sorting of Windows.

 Any of the variables stored in the document may be edited using the Bookmarks and Variables etc. editor which you can also download from this site.